Robust Spatial Confounding Adjustment via Basis Voting: Plurality Rule Mode Estimator

-\textit{Plurality rule} clusters the basis functions $h_j$ in terms of the ratio $\nu$, and posits that the biggest cluster is at $0$.
-Of course, if majority rule holds then the cluster at $0$ includes more than $50\%$ of the basis, and plurality rule automatically holds.
-Hence, plurality is a weaker assumption than majority.
-In fact, plurality does not enforce any minimal cardinality of $O_X$, which can be as low as $2$ (if the remaining ratios are all unique) as instead of the median we will use a mode based estimator.
+The \textit{plurality rule} assumes that invalid estimators tend to have distinct biases and probability limits, and therefore in the set of probability limits of all candidate estimators, the largest cluster, i.e., the \textit{plurality}, corresponds to the set of valid estimators.
+In our case, we will show that this assumption clusters the basis functions $h_j$ in terms of the ratio $\nu$, and posits that the biggest cluster is at $0$.
+The plurality rule does not enforce any minimal cardinality of $O_X$ in terms of the sample size.
+In fact, $|O_X|$ can be as low as $2$ (provided no two of the remaining ratios are equal).
 We define the plurality rule formally below.
-Note that we will denote in-probability convergence using $\pnlim$ and weak convergence using $\dnlim$ throughout.